 Network Security Flaws

 Network security levels and effectiveness is hard to measure, especially when most breaches don't leave traces and cannot be accounted for.
 A simple thing as applying the newest patch on time can mean the difference between a secure system and a total breakdown.
 Through our free expert evaluation you can view a complete map of your network and spot any possible hidden back doors or any other potential invulnerabilities.

 Stalking and phishing

 Phishing is somewhat well known method of acquiring information yet the ways it is used usually makes it successful without the person targeted becoming aware of the damage done.
 This is an old method that still works today, mainly due to its effective camouflage.
 You may never detect a piece of malware concealed in what looks like an email coming from your trusted partners.
-As a managed service provider, we provide a security environment where such attempts can be detected and neutralised before they do damage.
+As a managed service provider, we provide cyber security as a service where such attempts can be detected and neutralised before they can cause any real damage.